yeokm1/vibrate_alarm_clock_2/README.md

 Side profile.
 Obviously not charging at such distance away.

 ![Screen](misc/side-charging.jpg)
 On my Qi wireless charge pad.
-Notice the orange charge light on the Adafruit PowerBoost charger.
+Blue light on the Qi pad and orange on the PowerBoost charger indicates a successful power transfer process.

 ![Screen](misc/innard-vibrator.jpg)
 Under the motor driver is where I "hide" the vibrator to prevent it from jumping out of place as experienced in V1.